 The photographic text work was part of the Salon for a Speculative Future group exhibition at Chisenhale Studios in London.
 It will also be included in a forthcoming book to be published by MA BIBLIOTHEQUE.
-Details to follow.
+Available to purchase here

 I remember A level English lessons with To the Lighthouse.
 Slowly and painfully decoding each line of text under strict instruction.
 Interpretation was painful.
 Attempting to forcibly squeeze any understanding into the predetermined authoritative model of meaning.
 Headaches and hatred were the hangover.